hypo69/hypo/docs/rst_from_gemini/ru/suppliers/etzmaleh/graber.md

 from src.logger import logger
 from src.logger.exceptions import ExecuteLocatorException

-# Important:  Import dataclasses and typing here, if not already present.
+# Import necessary modules from src
+#  (this is redundant, as they're already imported)
+# from dataclasses import dataclass, field
+# from types import SimpleNamespace
-from dataclasses import dataclass, field from typing import Any, Callable
+# from typing import Any, Callable

 d: Driver = None